 Google Search Console provides deep insights and data about how your website is ranking.

-Google Search Console reports data in relation to what is happening before someone decides to visit your website.
+Google Search Console can report every piece of data that shows you what it ‘thinks’ of your website, how it is performing online & essentially what is happening before someone decides to visit your website.
 You can quickly see high level data such as;

-- How much potential search traffic does your site generate.
+- How much potential search traffic your site generates.

 - What volume of people are clicking to visit your site.

 Getting impressions is great, you have to start somewhere right?
 Although you then have to look at the average position & the % of people clicking to your site.
 For important phrases or keywords you want to see anything that is above 5% to feel confident things are working well, especially for phrases that don’t mention your own name.
 If it is high then it means they aren’t seeing you at all or it isn’t convincing when they do see one of your pages shown.